zencart/documentation/content/user/shipping/shipping.md

 - Flat - Charge a single flat rate on all shipments
 - Item - Charge per item
 - Zones - Charge different rates for delivering to different zones
-- Table - Charge according to a table of rates based on weight, item count or item price
+- Table - Charge according to a table of rates based on weight, item count or item price, entered as [colon-separated pairs](/user/running/colon-separated-pairs/).

 Zen Cart also integrates with a number of shipping vendors using plugins: